jina-ai/finetuner/docs/notebooks/text_to_text.md

 ```

 <!-- #region id="7AuB0IWC_CSt" -->
-Dependends on the size of the training data, some runs might take up to several hours, you can reconnect to your run very easily to monitor its status.
+Dependending on the size of the training data, some runs might take up to several hours.
+You can later reconnect to your run very easily to monitor its status.

 ```python
 import finetuner